Manaswinicodes/Weather-project/README.md

 # Know Your Weather

 ## 🌦️ Overview
-The Weather Dashboard is a dynamic and interactive web application that displays weather information with engaging animations.
+Know Your Weather is a dynamic and interactive web application that displays weather information with engaging animations.
 Users can:
 - Toggle animations on and off.
 - Adjust the animation speed.
 - Switch temperature units between Celsius and Fahrenheit.